kanidm/kanidm/kanidm_book/src/security_hardening.md

     drwxrwx---   3 root     kanidm      96 29 Jul 12:38 .
     -rw-r-----   1 kanidm   kanidm  544768 29 Jul 12:38 kanidm.db

 This means 770 root:kanidm.
-This allows kanidm to create new files in the folder, but prevents kanidm from being able to change the permissions of the folder.
+This allows Kanidm to create new files in the folder, but prevents Kanidm from being able to change the permissions of the folder.
 Because the folder does not have "everyone" mode bits, the content of the database is secure because users can now cd/read from the directory.